 Bred out of Slovakia, the Slovensky Cuvac is one of the most faithful and loyal dog breeds in the canine kingdom.
 They’re all about love and respect, though they demand the same from the owners.
 But, they will do anything to protect them.

 Weighing up to 100 pounds, they’re able to deter ominous threats, such as wolves, bears and other large predators.
 The reason why they’re only bred with a white coat is to differentiate them from wild animals in Slovakia.

 To withstand the harsh cold climates of Slovakia, they were developed to have a thick coat that’s fluffy and warm.
-Needless to say, these dogs don’t do well anywhere that’s warm.
-They will be most comfortable in cold, snowy regions.
+Needless to say, these dogs don’t do well anywhere with warm climate.
+They will be happiest and most comfortable in snowy regions.

 23. East Siberian Laika

 Highlights: Courageous, Protective, Energetic

 The East Siberian Laika is a Russian dog breed used as a versatile multi-purpose dog.
 They served a lot of jobs, but mainly thrived as hunting companions for game of all sizes.
-In fact, they are the hunting dogs of choice in East Siberia.
+In fact, this Laika is the hunting dog of choice in East Siberia.

 Similar to their cousin, the Siberian Husky, the Laika also pulled sleds for long stretches.
-Thus, these dogs also had amazing stamina seen in Huskies.
+These dogs also have the amazing stamina seen in Huskies.
 However, they differ from the Husky because they’re much more territorial.